 By purchasing a Service package you will receive a license file to unlock full functionality (according to purchased package).
 Our Software sales Service team will provide you with instructions on how to get the software working with a license file.

 You can also use our Geotechnical software products via the internet (Software as a Service – SaaS), on subscription basis.
 For more information, please see Online Geotechnical Software.

 D-Foundations – Bearing Piles(EC7-B)

-This module is similar to the base module of D-Foundations for bearing piles, however, in this case using the Belgium National Annex of the Eurocode 7 has been used.
-The Belgium Annex for bearing piles supports all three models available...
+This module is similar to the base module of D-Foundations for bearing piles, however, in this case the Belgium National Annex of the Eurocode 7 has been used.
+The Belgium Annex for bearing piles supports all three models available in...